button/DeepLinkKit/README.md

   return YES;
 }
 ```
-Learn more about the DeepLinkSDK by reading our [Integration Guide](http://www.usebutton.com/sdk/deep-links/integration-guide).
+Learn more about the DeepLinkKit by reading our [Integration Guide](http://www.usebutton.com/sdk/deep-links/integration-guide).

 ## Route Registration Examples